To build your own Itinerary, click to add an item to your Itinerary basket.

 We will try to help make street parties happen, but for safety reasons not all roads can be closed.
 Get your application in as soon as possible before the deadline, so that you can be sure as to whether your street can be closed for your Street Party before you organise it.

-This year Sandwell Council are covering the highways costs of road closures for non-commercial Coronation street parties.
+This year Sandwell Council are covering the highways costs of road closures for non-commercial VE Day street parties.
 We will notify you within ten working days whether your road closure has been assessed as potentially safe to go ahead in relation to the wider road network.
-As part of the road closure we will provide and deliver the appropriate red and white barriers to close your road and will give you guidance to follow to help you manage your road closure safely.
+As part of the road closure, we will provide and deliver the appropriate red and white barriers to close your road and will give you guidance to follow to help you manage your road closure safely.

 Insurance

-Public Liability Insurance (PLI) is designed to cover compensation or legal costs if a member of the public claim they have experienced personal injury or damage to their property as a result of your event.
+Public Liability Insurance (PLI) is designed to cover compensation or legal costs if a member of the public claim they have experienced personal injury or damage to their property because of your event.

 There are specially negotiated rates for street party insurance started at just £28.
 We cannot recommend an insurance provider, and it is your responsibility to make sure you have the appropriate Public Liability Cover.
-We will need to see a copy of your insurance and proof of payment in order to reimburse the cost of the cover.
 There is more information and guidance available at www.streetparty.org.uk/insurance.

 Alcohol and Licences